scisus/lodgepole_climate/workflow_phenology_climate.md

 next run the climate adjuster `lodgepole_climate/scripts/adjustPCIC.R` to correct pcic grid data based on monthly mean temps from ClimateBC

+`prepare_location_files.R` creates some useful location files, including one for reading in to ClimateBC/ClimateNA

 This creates `processed/PNWNAmet_adjusted.csv` which contains corrected and uncorrected mean daily temperatures for all sites from 1945-2012.